World Rugby Postpones July Tests Over Coronavirus - UrduPoint

 Ireland and Fiji had been due to visit cash-strapped Australia, New Zealand were to host Wales and Scotland, and England were set to visit Japan in what is a key period for the sport.

-Scotland and Georgia were also scheduled to tour world champions South Africa and France were due to travel to Argentina.
+Scotland and Georgia were also scheduled to tour world champions South Africa.

 "All parties, including member unions, international competitions, professional club competitions and international rugby players, will be involved in the continued evaluation of potential contingency options with a view to achieving an aligned Calendar for the remainder of the year," World Rugby said.